My Plantiful Cooking

 🍌Toppings for pancakes

-• Fruits - sliced bananas, chopped apples, fresh or frozen blueberries
+• Fruits - Sliced bananas, chopped apples, or fresh/frozen blueberries

-• Maple syrup or chocolate syrup
+• Syrups - A drizzle of maple syrup or chocolate syrup

 ❄️Storing suggestions